ericdequ/Sports/data/blog/Football/RG/pass_protection_drills_building_strength_and_technique.md

 # Pass Protection Drills: Building Strength and Technique

 When it comes to football, effective pass protection is a non-negotiable skill for any successful offensive lineman.
 Blocking a fierce edge rusher or maintaining a solid pocket for your quarterback requires a blend of raw strength, refined technique, and exceptional hand-eye coordination.
-In this article, we'll break down some core pass protection drills designed to build these critical attributes.
+In this article, well break down some core pass protection drills designed to build these critical attributes.

 ## The Importance of Pass Protection